Shivani-chourasiya/ansible-avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ### Description

-On mlag leafs, an SVI interface is defined per vrf, to establish iBGP peering. | Required (when mlag leafs in topology) \
-The SVI id will be derived from the base vlan defined: mlag_ibgp_peering_vrfs.base_vlan + (vrf_id or vrf_vni) - 1 \
-Depending on the values of vrf_id / vrf_id it may be required to adjust the base_vlan to avoid overlaps or invalid vlan ids. \
+On mlag leafs, an SVI interface is defined per vrf, to establish iBGP peering (required when mlag leafs in topology) The SVI id will be derived from the base vlan defined: mlag_ibgp_peering_vrfs.base_vlan + (vrf_id or vrf_vni) - 1 Depending on the values of vrf_id / vrf_id it may be required to adjust the base_vlan to avoid overlaps or invalid vlan ids.
 The SVI ip address derived from mlag_l3_peer_ipv4_pool is re-used across all iBGP peerings.

 ### Variables